Dezaimasu/cute-button/README.md

 # Cute Save Button

-**Little button to save images and webms in one click or with any hotkey.
+**Little button to save images and webms in one click or with any hotkeys.
 Praise cute!**

 https://addons.mozilla.org/en-US/firefox/addon/cute-save-button/